Dr Annemarie Millar

 Emotional Intelligence Coach

 I am a chartered psychologist registered with the British Psychological Society and an Emotional Intelligence (EI) coach.
 I am a deeply curious person, committed to learning about myself and my relationship to others and the environment.
 As an EI coach, I support the United Nations' Sustainable Development Goals' (SDGs).
-My heart is in caring about people.
 My approach can help you learn and develop EI skills to better understand yourself and others.
 By integrating my academic training and research in psychology, with my passion and expertise in Emotional Intelligence, I work with clients in a dynamic and holistic way to achieve the goals that matter most to them and to find your voice.

 We each have our own unique story.
 What is yours?